bschambers/typit/README.md

 * Location of dictionary directory (usually it's automatically detected)
 * Length of generated line of words (in characters)
 * Test duration in seconds
-* Text file to use in literature test
+* Text file to use
-* Point to start in literature file
+* Point to start in text file

 To access these, type <kbd>M-x customize-group RET typit RET</kbd>.

-The last two parameters can also be set by typing <kbd>M-x typit-set-marker-for-literature-file</kbd> in any text file at a point of your choosing.
-The file will remain set until you set it to something else but the starting point is updated automatically every time that you reach the end of the literature test, meaning that you can very easily type throught the whole text in sequence if you desire.
+The last two parameters can also be set by typing <kbd>M-x typit-set-text-file-marker</kbd> in any text file at a point of your choosing.
+The file will remain set until you set it to something else but the starting point is updated automatically every time that you reach the end of the from-file test, meaning that you can very easily type throught the whole text in sequence if you desire.
 If you reach the end of the text file then Typit will loop back around to the beginning.

-## Preparing Text Files for the Literature Test
+## Preparing Text Files for the From-File Test

-Any text file can be used for the literature test, although you may want to take some things into consideration to ensure the best experience:
+Any text file can be used, although you may want to take some things into consideration to ensure the best experience:

 * The file should end with two newlines in a row - this is how paragraph breaks are recongnised so if you don't have two newlines at the end then when